 The main New York neighborhoods we will be spending time in on day 1 are Midtown South, Chelsea, and the Flatiron District.

 If you’ve never been to New York, Times Square is a must on any NYC bucket list!
 From giant billboards, the yellow cabs, and the hustle and bustle, there is something quite magical inside of all the chaos, although we locals try to avoid it.
+So, let’s begin your first day here.
 Start your Times Square adventure on 42nd St. and 7th Ave. and just walk around from there.

 While I listed Times Square as your first activity, I highly suggest visiting Times Square at night as well so you can see the city all lit up!
 I used to always love going into the M&M World store.

-To many it is a tourist trap, but with 4 days in New York City, it is worth a least a walk through!
+To many, it is a tourist trap, but for a first-time visit, it is worth at least a walk-through!

 New York Food Travel tip: While I don’t recommend eating around Times Square, if you do, I can recommend Carmines, which is a family-style Italian restaurant.